Facility Maintenance: 5 Best Practices From IFMA’s Benchmarking Report

 You also need an easy way to keep track of preventive maintenance and allow employees to request service when they notice something isn’t working properly.

-With facility maintenance software, you can manage both preventive maintenance and on-demand service requests in one centralized queue.
+With facility management software, you can manage both preventive maintenance and on-demand service requests in one centralized queue.
 You can schedule automated reminders to your FM team when it’s time to maintain specific assets, and you’ll have a record of the maintenance history to refer to later.

 Discover what a difference the right software can make to your workplace.
 Request a demo of our facility maintenance software today.